Assault in San Diego

 - You were acting in self-defense or were protecting another person.

 To assert this defense, you must have had a reasonable belief that you or the person you were protecting were likely to be physically harmed.
 This means that the threat of harm you faced was imminent and not a future threat of harm.
 Moreover, for you to be justified in using force, the force you applied to fight off the attack must have been proportionate to the threatened force.

-If you find yourself in a situation where you could be charged with assault make sure to contact San Diego criminal defense attorney Vik Monder to defend you.
+If you find yourself in a situation where you could be charged with assault make sure to contact San Diego's leading criminal defense attorney Vik Monder to defend you.
 It is important you understand the charges against you, recognize the potential for enhancements in your case and are made aware of the consequences of a conviction under these charges.

 California Penal Code section 240 is charged as a misdemeanor because it is considered the least serious form of assault.
 However, an enhancement for simple assault could subject you to the maximum penalties for misdemeanors.
 Not to mention the firearm consequences that you will be exposed to if convicted of a misdemeanor violation of simple assault.

-You see a conviction for assault, even if a misdemeanor, can still have detrimental consequences.
+Although not nearly as serious as a conviction for a violent crime, a conviction for assault, even if a misdemeanor, can still have detrimental consequences.
 It can take away your liberty, affect your right to own a gun, and limit you future employment options.
 You do not have to face these charges alone; we can help you launch a strong criminal defense to avoid these consequences.